danforthcenter/plantcv/docs/jupyter.md

 Once a workflow has been developed, it needs to be converted into a pure Python script if the goal is to use it on many images using the PlantCV workflow [parallelization](pipeline_parallel.md) tools.
-To make a Python script that is compatible with the `plantcv-workflow.py` program, first use Jupyter to convert the notebook to Python.
+To make a Python script that is compatible with the `plantcv-run-workflow` program, first use Jupyter to convert the notebook to Python.
 This can be done through the web interface (File > Save and Export Notebook As... > Executable Script), or on the command line: